phetsims/a11y-research/issue-templates/description-design-template.md

 This issue helps tracks the big picture progress of the description design, description implementation, and implementation of alternative input.
 Sound and adaptive features are incorporated only at a high-level here, though could be added as we move forward and learn more.

-# A11y Features
+# Inclusive Features
-**Checked features are being worked on for this sim**
+**Checked features that are being worked on for this sim**
 - [ ] Alternative Input -  (Started: ) (Completed: )
   - [ ] Mobile A11y included
-- [ ] Simple Description (Started: ) (Completed: )
 - [ ] Full Description - (Started: ) (Completed: )
 - [ ] Sonification - (Started: ) (Completed: )
   - [ ] Estimated date for incorporating sound into the main sim repo: ()
   - [ ] Created issue for sound incorporation
+- [ ] Voicing (Started: ) (Completed: )

-# A11y Design
+# Design Tasks
 - [ ] Multimodal Features folder created in PhET Sim Design folder.
-Sub-folders (Desciption and Sound) created as needed.
+Sub-folders (Desciption, Sound, Voicing) created as needed.
 A11y Design Main design doc created in Description sub-folder (Date: )
    - **Note** Folder/File naming convention: {{Sim}}: Mulitmodal Features/Description/{{Sim Name}} A11y Design Main
 - [ ] Link to [Sim Interactive Description]()
 - [ ] This is a multi-screen sim!
 (If so, you may need to add links for each screen)

-# A11y Design Prep
+# Design Prep for Interactive Description Design
 - [ ] Main Sim Design reviewed for learning goals
 - [ ] Teaching materials reviewed
 - [ ] Reviewed model properties with Responsible Developer or A11y Developer